Notes from the team

 Read the post → -

-Quarterly business review without slides
+Quarterly business review: how to run one without slides

 Quarterly business review explained: what a QBR is, a working agenda, what to put in the doc instead of slides, and when a small team can skip the meeting.